Is My Boss Tracking My Vehicle

 Understanding Workplace GPS Tracking – Your Rights & Limits

-Dispute Over GPS Tracking In Council Vehicles
+Dispute Over GPS Tracking in Council Vehicles (Australia)

-From the union’s perspective, the tracking seemed more intrusive than practical, especially on older trucks servicing a small area.
-Union spokesperson Wayne Moody argued that the financial benefits were unclear, as no performance bonuses linked to tracking were ever awarded.
+From the union's perspective, the tracking seemed more intrusive than practical, especially on older trucks servicing a small area.
+Union spokesperson Wayne Moody argued that the financial benefits were unclear, since no performance bonuses linked to tracking were ever awarded.

 The union highlighted that, despite a major theft in 2008, nearly all equipment was retrieved without GPS assistance.
 They suggested that the real intent behind tracking might be employee surveillance, not asset protection.